-Safety cameras are an important element in the Safer Essex Roads Partnership (SERP) road safety strategy.
+Safety cameras are an important element in the Safer Essex Roads Partnership’s (SERP) road safety strategy.

-All enforcement cameras are highly technical pieces of equipment, and to explain how they operate in detail would require a highly technical description.
-However, in this section we explain in very simple terms how each camera type works.
+All enforcement cameras are expensive highly technical pieces of equipment, and, to explain how they operate in detail, would require a lengthy technical description.
+However, in this section, it is explained, in relatively simple terms, how each camera type works.

-All cameras used for enforcement purposes are Home Office Type Approved, which guarantees the integrity of the equipment and ensures the monitored results are accurate, when the cameras are used in line with the manufacturer’s instructions.
+All cameras used for enforcement purposes, whether hand-held or associated with a permanent installation, have to be Home Office Type Approved; this guarantees the integrity of the equipment and ensures that the information recorded by the camera is accurate when used in accordance with the manufacturer’s instructions.

-Many challenges to their accuracy have been raised over the years, but the level of testing required under the Home Office Type Approval process, and the practice of having all cameras annually calibrated, ensure their accuracy is maintained.
-Cameras are never used without a valid annual calibration certificate.
+Many legal challenges to the accuracy of enforcement cameras have been raised over the years, but the level of testing required under the Home Office Type Approval process, and the practice of having all cameras calibrated and maintained annually, ensures their accuracy is maintained.
+Cameras are never used for enforcement without a correct and valid calibration certificate.

 Camera types used in the SERP’s area

 These are the single stand-alone installations where the housings are painted yellow and usually located on the left-hand side of a road.
 These installations have been provided for roads where there has been a number of fatal, serious or slight injury collisions over a set time period (usually 3-years), and evidence gathered via speed data collection devices showed that, prior to the camera installation, a high proportion of vehicles were exceeding the speed limit.